building-multiagent-systems

 Full plugin documentation and usage guide

-Architecture patterns for multi-agent systems where AI agents coordinate to accomplish complex tasks using tools.
+Architecture patterns for multi-agent systems where AI agents coordinate using tools.

 Installation